The-CodeBreakeR/starter-hugo-academic/content/publication/sofsem2024/index.md

 publication: In *Proceedings of the 49th International Conference on Current Trends in Theory and Practice of Computer Science (SOFSEM)*
 # publication_short: In *ICW*

 abstract: This paper studies two related scheduling problems: fractional bamboo trimming and distributed windows scheduling.
 In the fractional bamboo trimming problem, we are given n bamboos with different growth rates and cut fractions.
 At the end of each day, we can cut a fraction of one bamboo.
 The goal is to design a perpetual schedule of cuts to minimize the height of the tallest bamboo ever.
-For this problem, we present a 2-approximation algorithm.
-In addition, we prove upper bounds on the approximation factors of well-known algorithms Reduce-Max and Reduce-Fastest(x) for this problem.
-In the closely related windows scheduling problem, given a multiset of positive integers W = {w₁, ..., wₙ}, we want to schedule n pages on broadcasting channels such that the time interval between any two consecutive appearances of the i-th page (1 ≤ i ≤ n) is at most wᵢ.
-The goal of this problem is to minimize the number of channels.

 tags: []